alexcano98/TERA-routing-HOTI-2025-reproducibility/USAGE.md

 ## 🚀 Running Simulations

 All simulations used in the paper are organized under the `simulation_files/` directory.
-Each experiment has its own subdirectory containing:
+Each directory contains all the simulations corresponding to one Figure of the paper.
+The files contained in each directory are:

 - `main.cfg`: file which define the parameters for the simulations to run in that directory.
 - `main.od`: file which define the parameters to extract plots from the simulations results.